There are a lot of factors to contemplate when you invest in a new replacement furnace:

 But have you ever took into consideration your furnace efficiency rating?
 Do you know what it means?

-Aramendia Plumbing, Heating and Air is here to help explain what the furnace efficiency rating is and what it means for your home and your budget.
+Aramendia Plumbing, Heating and Air is here to help clear up any confusion with what the furnace efficiency rating is and what it means for your home and your budget.

 The furnace efficiency rating helps establish how much energy is required to heat your home and, ultimately, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.
+Simply put, the higher your furnace efficiency rating the less energy your heating system requires to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the number that shows how much heat the furnace will provide compared to the amount of energy required to produce the heat.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the number that shows how much heat the furnace will provide compared to the amount of energy needed to produce the heat.
 An example, if your heating system has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.